MarnickvdA/LAMP-Framework/README.md

 # LAMP Framework 💡
 ### A Language-Agnostic Multi-Paradigm Code Quality Assurance Framework
 This git repository contains the prototype of the LAMP Framework.
-This framework is created as proof for the concepts described in my thesis written to receive my MSc grade in Computer Science from the University of Twente.
+This framework is created as proof for the concepts described in my thesis written to receive my MSc title in Computer Science from the University of Twente.
 See the paper ["Language-agnostic multi-paradigm code quality assurance framework"](https://ceur-ws.org/Vol-3245/) published in CEUR-WS Vol. 3245 to read about the preliminary research done to design this framework.
 The final version of this framework and thesis is still a work in progress.